 We’ll then talk about the agenda.
 One vital way to make sure that the meeting stays on point is to make sure that everyone knows exactly what the meeting will be about.
 They’ll know what to prepare and they’ll come to the meeting with ideas already in their head and ready to be shared.
 We’ll explain how to do it.

 We’ll then make a quick dive into the meeting itself.
 All sorts of strategies can keep a meeting short and to the point.
 We won’t review all of them in this guide but we will look at the actions that are most likely to waste a meeting’s time.
 We’ll look at where meetings go wrong and what you can do to keep your meeting on track.

 Meetings are an essential part of business life.
 They’re where decisions are made and staff brought together.
 But they’re also where valuable time is wasted.
-This guide will help you to make better use of the meetings at your business, allowing you to save time and money.
+This guide will help you to make better use of the meetings at your business, allowing you to save time and money in 2020.

 Do You Really Need To Meet?

 The best way to make meeting time more productive is not to use that time for meetings.
 Keep people at their desks doing the work that they’re paid to do—and that they enjoy doing—and you’ll get much better results.
 Projects will be completed faster.
 Staff will be happier.
 Work will actually get done.

 That’s the theory behind the raft of productivity tools that have launched over the decade or so.
 The more discussions that can be moved out of meeting rooms and onto the screens where people are sitting anyway, the less need there will be to pull them away from their keyboards and out of their work.

 None of those tools is perfect.
 Each has advantages and disadvantages.
 None of them can replace a meeting entirely when a meeting just has to be held.
 But they can be used to eliminate many meetings, especially the regular status updates that cost so much time on a Monday morning.

 Tools That Replace Meetings And When To Use Them